This is, talk about, you know, when hell freezes over.

 How about a light bulb freedom of choice act?

-There was legislation introduced from a Congresswoman here in Minnesota to that effect, whether it will go anywhere now because of the Democrat control.
+There was legislation introduced from a congresswoman here in Minnesota to that effect, whether it will go anywhere now because of the Democrat control.

-Got to stand united, all of those little symbols?
+Gustan United, all of those little symbols.

 Well, the incandescent light bulb ought to be our symbol for 2009.